apmlabs/ace-box/docs/custom-use-case.md

 ## Versioning

-At one point, you probably want to create a hardened release of the external repository you're working on.
-This is particularly important when an external use case is used as part of a hands-on tarining, etc.
+At one point, you probably want to create a hardened release of the custom repository you're working on.
+This is particularly important when an custom use case is used as part of a hands-on tarining, etc.

 A specific ref (version or branch) can be targeted by appending `@my-version` it to the `use_case` variable, e.g.: